 Exalt His name through all inconveniences and your Comforter will be your Carrier.

 When we draw near to Him He becomes our strength, hope and energy.
-He refreshes us and lifts us up.
+The Lord will refresh us and lift us up.
 “He will not grow tired or weary and His understanding no one can fathom.
 He gives strength to the weary and increases the power of the weak” (Isaiah 40:28-29).

 Praise be to our mighty Father, Savior, King and Friend!